xylophonehero/isj-photography/src/pages/about/index.md

 Cruise ships were also where I found my amazing husband Zoran.

 He was a handsome hairdresser on the ship, from Macedonia, and we fell in love right away.
-We sailed the seven seas together for ?? years and then decided to take our adventures back to land so we could eventually start our own family.
+We sailed the seven seas together for 2 years and then decided to take our adventures back to land so we could eventually start our own family.

-We moved to Essex in ??  and I’ve been running ISJ Photography ever since.
+We moved to Essex in 2015 and I’ve been running ISJ Photography ever since.
 Zoran and I also run our own makeup and hair company, Krstev Kreates, together.
 We offer packages for hair and makeup, specialising in weddings.
 We are available for all types of packages with this if you like too, such as engagement, maternity and family portraits (again, just not the babies).

 ![Ieashia and Zoran](../../../static/img/about2.jpg)

-We got married in Macedonia in ??, and at the end of 2019, we had our adorable baby boy Reggie.
+We got married in Macedonia in September 2017, and on Valentine's Day 2020 our adorable baby boy Reggie arrived.

 ![Baby Reggie](../../../static/img/ieashia.jpg)